gshipley/summitlab14/Chapters/06-AddingCartridges.md

   (redhat, perl, 5.10, 0.0.7)
   (redhat, haproxy, 1.4, 0.0.9)

-Verify that you see the "jenkins," "jenkins-client," "jbossews" (1.0 and 2.0), and "jbosseap" cartridges in the output when you run the command.
+Verify that you see the "jbossews" (1.0 and 2.0) and "jbosseap" cartridges in the output when you run the command.

 ##**Clearing the broker application cache**